PAT and onboarding wizard error codes

 Last updated

-The onboarding wizard validates your personal access token (PAT) and first pull request URL before it provisions anything.
-If validation fails, it surfaces a specific error code and message that pinpoints what to fix.
-This page is the reference for every code, what triggers it, and how to resolve it.
+Connecting Azure DevOps in Step 2 of the onboarding wizard happens in two stages: first it validates your personal access token (PAT) and first pull request URL, then — once validation passes — it provisions a tenant for your organization.
+An error at either stage surfaces a specific code and message that pinpoints what to fix.
+This page is the reference for every PAT- and PR-URL-related code, what triggers it, and how to resolve it.
+(Codes specific to the service principal auth flow — for example, an organization that isn't backed by Microsoft Entra — are covered on that page instead.)

 Where these errors appear

-The wizard renders the error in an alert banner under the field that failed.
-The banner shows a one-sentence human message; the underlying error code is included in support diagnostics.
+The wizard renders the error in a single alert banner near the Connect & Continue button, below the connection form.
+The banner shows a one-sentence human-readable message; the underlying error code is included in support diagnostics.
 The codes below match the verbatim strings from the wizard's error map.

 If you have not started the wizard yet, see Quickstart for the full happy-path flow.